A-IC3: Learning-Guided Adaptive Inductive Generalization for Hardware Model Checking: Evaluation

 Table~\ref{tab:ric3_bandit} summarizes the experimental results on rIC3 model checker under four generalization configurations: rIC3-Standard, rIC3-CtgDown~\cite{CTG}, rIC3-DynAMic~\cite{EXCTG}, and our \AICTHREE.
 The table reports the number of solved instances (\#Solved), broken down into Safe and Unsafe, as well as the improvement over the baseline ($\Delta$, $\Delta_s$, $\Delta_u$) for the whole benchmark suite.
 We also report PAR-2, and for non-trivial cases (instances not solvable within 100 seconds), the corresponding PAR-2\textsuperscript{\dag} and average runtime\textsuperscript{\dag}.
 The PAR-2 score is a commonly used metric in competitions.
 It is calculated as the average time taken to solve the instances, with the timeout cases counted as twice the time limit.
 A lower PAR-2 score indicates better performance.
 Overall, \AICTHREE achieves the best performance: it solves 653 instances in total (+50 over Standard, with +35 Safe and +15 Unsafe), and it also yields the lowest PAR-2 and PAR-2\textsuperscript{\dag} scores together with the lowest average runtime on non-trivial cases, outperforming both rIC3-CtgDown and rIC3-DynAMic across all reported metrics.
+Table~\ref{tab:per-benchmark-par2} further reports the PAR-2 breakdown on HWMCC'20~\cite{HWMCC20Benchmarks}, HWMCC'24~\cite{Preiner2024HWMCC24}, and HWMCC'25~\cite{Preiner2025HWMCC25} after duplicate removal. \AICTHREE obtains the best PAR-2 on all three benchmark families.

 Notably, \AICTHREE yields a more pronounced improvement on Safe instances than the other two IC3 variants, suggesting that our method can better incorporate the proving context to guide generalization and thus accelerate convergence on safety proofs.
 In particular, considering that rIC3 was the champion of the latest HWMCC~\cite{HWMCC24,Preiner2025HWMCC25}, the fact that our method can deliver further improvements is especially noteworthy.